FAQs

 - Yes, you can absolutely learn to play without a piano teacher.
 Some of the greatest musicians in rock history are self-taught.
 If you would like to get feedback on your playing, you can upload a video of yourself playing the lesson and our musicians will help you out.

-- Can IROCKU help me find a music teacher?
+- Can irocku help me find a music teacher?

 - I am a music teacher and I have piano students who want to sign up for irocku piano instruction.
 How do I sign them up?